Docs

 Example 1.
 Field Service Routing metrics

-For the field service routing model, the metrics might be the mileage driven, the overall time vehicles spent travelling, or the number of visits that were left unassigned.
+For the Field Service Routing model, the metrics might include the total mileage driven, the overall travel time of vehicles, or the number of visits left unassigned.
 Read more.

 Example 2.
 Employee Scheduling metrics

-The sidebar will show the values for metrics of the final solution, but also indicate the optimization gain.
+The sidebar shows the values of all metrics for the final solution, along with the optimization gain for each metric.

 Field Service Routing metrics and optimization gain example